 The biceps brachii is attached to a forearm bone called the radius and originates at the scapula in two places.
-In fact the bicep gets its name from this two headed structure; we refer to it as the long head and the short head of the biceps.
+In fact, the bicep gets its name from this two-headed structure; we refer to it as the long head and the short head of the biceps.

 The biceps brachii runs down the front, or anterior, side of the humerus and makes up approximately 1/3 of the muscle mass of the upper arm.
 As I mentioned before, the 3 standards heads of the tricep make up the other 2/3 of your upper arm mass.

-The secondary function of the bicep is supination of the forearm, which means turning the hand from a palms-down position to a palms-up position.
-This is why a a rotational type of curl is always good to add to your bicep training arsenal.
+The secondary function of the bicep is the supination of the forearm, which means turning the hand from a palms-down position to a palms-up position.
+This is why a rotational type of curl is always good to add to your bicep training arsenal.

 I thought about avoiding all compound exercises that exist in the top 5 best exercises for any other muscle group.
 But I can’t.
 The reality is that the top 5 best biceps exercises include a form of rowing and a form of chin-up/pull-down.
 Therefore I will present the top 3 best direct biceps exercises and the top 2 compound exercises that you should use if you want big biceps.

 Never should your workout program contain an ‘arm day’ where you focus only on biceps.
-There’s no need to do more than two biceps exercises in any given workout, and those two exercises better be two totally different movements.
+There’s no need to do more than two biceps exercises in any given workout, and those two exercises should be two totally different movements.

 To set up: load a standard 45 lb barbell with some weights, and pick it up.
-Your hands should be supinated (palms up), about shoulder width apart.
+Your hands should be supinated (palms up), about shoulder-width apart.
 Arms should hang down beside/in front of your body, the bar in front of your hips.
 Tuck your elbows into your sides and DON’T move them throughout the exercise.